 - 14. The results of the Referred Participating Teacher's participating in the PAR Program shall be made available for placement in his or her personnel file, and shall be made available as part of the evaluation of the Referred Participating Teacher. - 15.
 The PAR Program encourages a cooperative relationship between the Consulting Teacher, Participating Teacher and the Principal with respect to the process of peer assistance and review.
 Prior to working with a Participating Teacher, the Consulting Teacher will meet with the principal or immediate supervisor to review and discuss the basis for referral to the PAR Program. - 16.
 At the request of the Participating PAR Teacher or the Peer Coach, the Review Panel may assign a different Peer Coach to work with the Participating PAR Teacher at any time during the year. - 17.
 In addition to the regular salary, a Peer Coach will receive remuneration as follows: - a.
 Release time to work with teachers and train. - b. \$100 per day for required PAR training when training occurs outside of the instructional day. - c.
 (For PAR) \$1,500 per PPT with a maximum of three per year. - d.
-For the duration of this Agreement, the Beginning Teacher e.
-Peer Coaches (PAR or BTSA) will earn their individual hourly rate per hour for ITs and VTs when providing coaching outside of the regular instructional day.
-Certificated extra hours 'time sheets will be submitted to the site office manager no later than the 15th of every month.
+For the duration of this Agreement, the Beginning Teacher submitted to the site office manager no later than the 15th of every month.
 Hours and projects must be approved by the panel.